paultcochrane/blog-travis-ci-com/_posts/2014-10-07-free-builds-for-students-with-travis-ci-github-student-developer-pack.md

 What's more, as a student your builds are running on our new Docker-based setup, which we'll be slowly rolling out for general availability over the next couple of months.
+Note that the Docker-setup currently doesn't support any commands requiring `sudo`.
 More details on this soon!

 Happy testing!